Simple Guide to RC Gearing

 In theory, a small, winding track with many curves or tight corners will be suited to a low gear, while a high gear will be better for a large, open track with long straights.

-However, the softer acceleration from a high gear may make the car easier to drive in some situations; a low-geared car on a high grip track may be difficult to control for beginners.
+However, the softer acceleration of a high gear may make the car easier to drive in some situations; a low-geared car on a high grip track may feel aggressive and difficult to control for beginners.

-On low grip tracks, or wet/icy conditions, a high gear will give you more traction out of the corners, so this setup is worth trying even on small, technical layouts.
+For low grip tracks or wet/icy conditions, the ‘softer acceleration’ of a high gear can help give the car more traction, so this setup is worth considering, even on small, technical layouts.

-Smooth driving will help you get those consistent lap times, so experiment to get gearing just right for the kind of area or track you want to race on.
+Smooth driving will help you get those consistent lap times, so experiment to get gearing just right for the track and conditions you are racing in.

 A higher turn motor (13.5t, 17.5t etc) will have more torque but less top speed or RPM.
 Therefore, a higher turn motor will need a larger pinion / smaller spur gear combination to make use of all this low end torque.